by Michelle Tchea

 Tranquil Boutique

-Tribal Hotel, the vision of NYC restaurateurs and Jean-Marc Houmard and Yvan Cussigh, has been touted as one of the best boutique-design destinations for honeymooners.
+Tribal Hotel, the vision of NYC restaurateurs Jean-Marc Houmard and Yvan Cussigh, has been touted as one of the best boutique-design destinations for honeymooners.

 Located in the colonial UNESCO-protected city of Granada, this curated beauty has captured both designers and luxury travellers with its unassuming façade and modern concepts in each of the five deluxe rooms.
 And the Nicaraguan artisanal touches make it home-away-from-home.